DYANE N. SHERWOOD, PhD

 "Alchemical Images, Implicit Communication, and Transitional Space"

-Alchemcial paintings in the Splendor Solis are discussed in terms of Winnicott's transitional space, new research on implicit affective communications and the brain.
+Alchemcial paintings in the Splendor Solis are discussed in terms of Winnicott's transitional space, new research on implicit affective communications, and recent research on the neurobiology of emotion.

 In: Alchemy, Spring 74, 233-262.